r0oland/Cpp-For-C-Programmers/module_3_hw/README.md

 - minPrioirty(PQ): removes the top element of the queue.
 - contains(PQ, queue_element): does the queue contain queue_element.
 - Insert(PQ, queue_element): insert queue_element into queue
-- top(PQ):returns the top element of the queue.
-- size(PQ): return the number of queue_elements.

 ### Class ShortestPath